jhugomagana/cse15l-lab-reports/lab-report-3-week-6.md

 ### Making Remote Running Even More Pleasant
 >From Lab 1, we learned that:
 >* we can use semicolons to run multiple commands on the same line in most terminals.
-For example: </br>`⤇ cp WhereAmI.java Copies/WhereaAmI.java; javac SomeOtherMain.java; java SomeOtherMain`
+For example: <br>`⤇ cp WhereAmI.java Copies/WhereaAmI.java; javac SomeOtherMain.java; java SomeOtherMain`
 >* and we can write a command in quotes at the end of an ssh command to directly run it on the remote server, then exit.
-For example, this command will log in and list the home directory on the remote server: </br>`⤇ ssh cs15lwi22@ieng6.ucsd.edu "ls"`
+For example, this command will log in and list the home directory on the remote server: <br>`⤇ ssh cs15lwi22@ieng6.ucsd.edu "ls"`
 In that case, let's try using this command to copy the whole directory and run the tests in one line.
 `⤇ scp -r . cs15lwi22zzz@ieng6.ucsd.edu:~/markdown-parse ; ssh -t cs15lwi22aog@ieng6.ucsd.edu "cd markdown-parse-linux/ ; make test"`
 >##### *was there an error?
 Why?*